How To Cut With A Japanese Knife: Skills & Techniques

 Try it out for free with Kindle Unlimited:Read for free

 Every successful Japanese chef has mastered knife skills and techniques.
-In fact, Japanese knife skills are taught around the world because they help make chefs more efficient.
+Japanese knife skills are taught worldwide because they help make chefs more efficient.

-When you develop Japanese knife techniques, you are able to create the fanciest and most perfect sushi, vegetable, and meat dishes.
+When you develop Japanese knife techniques, you can create the fanciest and most perfect sushi, vegetable, and meat dishes.

 In the West, we have four distinct knife skills: dicing, mincing, julienne, and chiffonade.
 As you can tell by the name, these are French knife techniques.